tscanlin/developers.optimizely.com/src/content/server/reference/datafile/0-intro.md

             variations: [
               {
                 id: "9501848592",
-                key: "ALGORITHM_A",
+                key: "variation_a",
                 endOfRange: 4999
               }
               {
                 id: "1849205928",
-                key: "ALGORITHM_B",
+                key: "variation_b",
                 endOfRange: 9999
               }
             ],
             id: "5928401928",
-            key: "SEARCH_RANKING_TEST_24"
+            key: "my_experiment"
           },
         ],
         events: [
           {
             id: "8182957192",
-            key: "BOOKING_COMPLETE"
+            key: "booking_complete"
           },
         ],
         dimensions: [
           {
             id: "5910296728",
             segmentId: "9581738457"
-            key: "DEVICE"
+            key: "device"
           },
           {
             id: "5910296728",
             segmentId: "7581658482"
-            key: "AD_SOURCE"
+            key: "ad_source"
           }
         ],
       }

 ---

-All of Optimizely's Server-Side SDKs work by reading from a JSON configuration file that represents the experiments you've set up for the project.
-For example, the JSON at right represents the project from the [Getting started](/server/getting-started) guide.
+All of Optimizely's Server-Side SDKs work by reading from a project datafile in JSON format that represents the experiments you've set up for the project.
+For example, the datafile at right represents the project from the [Getting started](/server/getting-started) guide.

-<div class="attention attention--warning push--bottom">*Please note:* The format of this JSON configuration is still under development and subject to change.</div>

-This JSON file contains all of the "instructions" needed to activate experiments in your code and send conversion events back to Optimizely.
+This datafile compactly represents all of the "instructions" needed to activate experiments in your code and send conversion events back to Optimizely.
+Unless you are building your own SDK, there shouldn't be any need to interact with the datafile directly.

+<div class="attention attention--warning push--bottom">*Please note:* The format of the datafile is still not finalized and subject to change.</div>

-You can fetch the JSON file in two ways:
+You can fetch the datafile for your Optimizely project in two ways:

 * *Use the Optimizely CDN.*  For example, if the ID of your project is `12345` you can access the file at http://cdn.optimizely.com/json/12345.json.
 * *Use the Optimizely REST API.* (Details TBD)

+Additionally, we provide a webhook that can be used to notify your servers when there is an update to the datafile.
+(Details TBD)